ivanpanshin/opti_models/README.md

 If you're converting your own model with custom NUM_CLASSES, opti models simply changes the last FC layer of the network, so that the output dimention is equal to NUM_CLASSES, instead of 1000 in the ImageNet pretraining.
 If you have a custom head (or the entire model) - check ONNX Convertation with Python [Custom Model]

+By default, cvt_onnx.py will generate 2 outputs: regular .onnx file and a simplified version of it, obtained with ONNX simplifier.

 ### TensorRT Convertation
 1. In `scripts/convertations/tensorrt_convertation.sh` change:
     - `onnx_path` - path to the ONNX file